yousourceinc/ys-spec-kit/README.md

 **For Teams:** See [Team Installation Guide](./docs/TEAM_INSTALLATION.md) for complete onboarding instructions.

+### Continuous Deployment

+The package is automatically published to GitHub Packages when changes are pushed to the `main` branch.
+The workflow:

+- ✅ Triggers on pushes to `main` when `package.json`, `bin/`, `src/auth/`, or `scripts/` change
+- ✅ Checks if the version is already published (prevents duplicate publishes)
+- ✅ Auto-detects prerelease versions (e.g., `-alpha`, `-beta`, `-rc`) and tags appropriately
+- ✅ Publishes stable versions to the `latest` tag
+- ✅ Can be manually triggered via GitHub Actions workflow dispatch

+**To publish a new version:**
+1. Update version in `package.json`: `npm version patch` (or `minor`, `major`)
+2. Commit and push to `main`: `git push origin main`
+3. GitHub Actions automatically publishes the new version

+See `.github/workflows/publish-npm.yml` for the complete workflow configuration.

 ## 🔧 Specify CLI Reference

 The `specify` command supports the following options: